faisalmemon/ios-crash-dump-analysis-book/markdown/FailedCrashes.md

 When a program is being debugged, it is conceptually in a similar state to when it is crashed.
 That is because we want to go into the process and inspect its state (or potentially change the program by inserting breakpoints).
 In iOS 13.5 (fixed in iOS 14.x), there is a glitch where if an application tells the Operating System it is expecting to be debugged, then when the system wants to kill it off as a result of a crash it finds that it cannot kill the app.
 Instead, the entire platform jams up and needs a reset.

-If we have an application we has some anti-reverse engineering, or anti-debugging functionality, perhaps through framework, we might end up in this situation because making an app pretend it is already being debugged is a common technique to preventing a debugger attaching.
+If we have an application we has some anti-reverse engineering\index{software!anti-reverse engineering}, or anti-debugging\index{software!anti-debugging} functionality, perhaps through framework, we might end up in this situation because making an app pretend it is already being debugged is a common technique to preventing a debugger attaching.

 The application `icdab_pt` demonstrates the problem.  @icdabgithub.  @jitios.